-Persistent acid reflux that happens more than twice a week is called gastroesophageal reflux disease (GERD).
-Heartburn is felt when stomach acid flows back up into the esophagus, the pipe that carries food from the mouth to the stomach.
+A person will feel heartburn when stomach acid flows back up into the esophagus, the pipe that carries food from the mouth to the stomach.
 Heartburn is a symptom of GERD.

 Other symptoms include:

-- foul, acrid taste in the mouth.
+- a foul, acrid taste in the mouth

 - avoiding heavy lifting and straining

-- eating small meals, more often
+- eating smaller meals more frequently

 - eating five to six small meals throughout the day